pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 ### Disciplines and Values

 Speaking about disciplines: you may expect this book to teach you a set of disciplines to apply in order to succeed in any situation.
-And even if it does mention a set of practices (like _Test Driven Development_, _Pair programming_ or _SOLID principles_), these books are **not** about these disciplines.
-These books are about **values**.
-It's a long term vision about our industry, the mistakes made, and how some current disciplines and attitudes can solve these common issues.
-It is not about the implementation of these disciplines.
-It is also not about having a fanboy attitude for such technology or methodology, but only for the value they bring.
-Software Craftsmen are not interested in these sterile and endless debates about who is coding on the coolest technologies.
-I know, what a bunch of killjoys...
+And even if it does mention a set of practices (like _Test Driven Development_, _Pair programming_ or _SOLID principles_), these books are *not* about these disciplines.
+These books are about *values*.
+It's a long term vision on our industry, the mistakes made, and how some current disciplines and attitudes can solve these common issues.
+It won't focus on the implementation of these disciplines.
+Software Craftsmen are also not interested in sterile debates between fanboys about who is coding on the coolest technologies or following the best process.
+They focused on the value bring by these methodologies.
+I know, I know, What a bunch of killjoys...

 ### And many other things